 The Māori Agribusiness Extension (MABx) Programme opened for business on 1 July 2019 and will run for 4 years.
-Find out about some new options the programme brings for how Māori can partner with MPI.
+Find out about this new option for how Māori can partner with MPI.

 The aim of MABx

-Our aim is to help you, as a Māori land owner or agribusiness associated with collectively owned assets, to connect with others and get the information you need to confidently undertake change.
+Our aim is to help you, as a trustee of Māori land or agribusiness, to connect with others and get the information you need to confidently undertake change.

-MABx takes a one-to-many approach.
-It focuses on providing shared, group-learning opportunities, exploring sustainable system changes.
+MABx focuses on providing shared, group-learning opportunities, exploring sustainable system changes.
 Delivery of outcomes will have strong environmental and economic outputs.

 Working with clusters

-We are open-minded about how a cluster comes together – for example, you may be an existing group of neighbours with similar land within a catchment, or we may bring you together because you've been asking similar questions.
+We are open-minded about how a cluster comes together.
+For example, you may be an existing group of neighbours, or we might introduce you to other landowners or businesses because you've been asking similar questions.

 Once we've accepted a proposal, we will work with you to formally set up the cluster.